jonathanlinat/day-of-defeat-custom-assets-config-files/README.md

 ## Custom Assets and Config Files

-Copy the `dod` folder from this repository and paste it into the `Half-Life` directory located in the Steam installation path.
+Copy the `dod_addon` directory from this repository and paste it into the `Half-Life` directory located in the Steam installation path, along with the `dod` directory.

-You will be prompted to replace the existing files.
+Here are some recommended launch options: `-high -nojoy -nomsaa`